nuta/vhpc2025-keynote/script.md

 - Here's a simple example in pseudo code.
 - In `try` block, the program does something that might fail.
 - If it fails, the program jumps to the `catch` block.
 - In other words, `catch` block is a handler to help the program.
-TODO:

 # Try-catch pattern + continuation

-TODO:
+- But unlike try-catch in JavaScript, in hardware-assisted virtualization, the `catch` block can continue the program from the point of the failure.

+- Let's say the catch block takes the `resume` function as an argument, along with the error object.
+- The `resume` function allows the `catch` block to recover from errors, inject dependencies, and define the behavior of the program.
+- It's also called Algebraic Effects, but I won't go deeper into it.

+- I said hardware-assisted virtualization is like try-catch, but I believe you might not be conviced or don't know how hypervisors work under the hood.

 # Writing a hypervisor from scratch

-TODO:
+- So let's take a look at a hypervisor from scratch.

-- Let's discover this try-catch pattern in a hypervisor.
+- And discover this try-catch pattern in a hypervisor.

 # Target